 Exposure to vibration in the hands can cause tingling, numbness, and reduced grip strength in the early stages.
 This can make it difficult to do your job or everyday tasks.
 If you are exposed to vibration for a long time, other symptoms may occur.
 Your fingers might become white (blanch), red, and painful when you recover, which will reduce your ability to work in cold weather or damp conditions, e.g. outdoors.

 Hand-arm vibration testing is a way to measure how much vibration someone is exposed to over time.
 This is done by measuring the magnitude of vibration at the grip zones or handles.
 Special adapters are used to measure hand vibration directly on the palm of a hand.
 The general requirements for measuring and evaluating hand-arm vibration exposure are specified in ISO 5349-1.

 The Hand Arm Vibration Chart shows the magnitude of frequency weighting for hand-arm vibration, in all directions, based on ISO 5349-1.
 The top of the curve at 8 to 10 Hz reflects the most harmful resonant frequencies for hand-arm vibrations.

-Hand-arm Vibration Exposure Calculator is a Supervisor software feature that calculates occupational exposures to vibrations, you need to use the exposure duration time of each operation and the vibration measurements.
+Hand-arm Vibration Exposure Calculator is a Supervisor software feature that calculates occupational exposures to vibrations.
+The vibration exposure is calculated based on the duration time of each operation and the amplitudes of vibration measurements.
 The calculation result is the cumulative exposure of the 8-hour energy-equivalent vibrations (daily vibration exposure).
 The A(8) vibration exposure is measured to prevent HAVS.